Contact the Local Government Division on 03 6232 7022 or Service Tasmania on 1300 135 513.

 Follow our social media accounts to keep up to date with specific programs and initiatives.

 The Dog Control Act 2000 (the Act) provides the legislative framework for the management of dogs in Tasmania.
-It primarily empowers the general managers of councils to enforce the provisions of the Act.
+The Act sets out the responsibilities of dog owners for controlling their dogs and assists general managers of councils to manage the ownership and control of dogs in their council area and enforce the provisions of the Act.

 Submissions for the Dog Control Amendment Bill 2019 are available to view and download on the submissions page.

 42 submissions were received from individuals and organisations with two submissions provided on a confidential basis.

 The Dog Control Amendment Act 2017 came into effect on 20 December 2017.
 The key changes included:

 There are other Tasmanian laws related to dogs which are not administered by the Director of Local Government.
 These include:

 More information about these laws is provided on the dog control FAQs page.

 For further information regarding the Dog Control Act 2000 contact the Local Government Division: